Persistence of vision: History

 Phenomena related to flicker fusion and motion blur have been described since antiquity.
 Film historians have often confused flicker fusion with afterimages that arise after staring at an object, while mostly ignoring the importance of the stroboscopic effect in their explanations of motion perception in film.

-Historical references to afterimages
+Historical references to afterimages and motion blur

 Aristotle (384–322 BC) noted that the image of the sun remained in his vision after he stopped looking at it.